May 12, 2025

 Self portrait in my AI-generated studio

-The final singularity will be the objective one, when AI actually does overtake humans.
-I contend that no one will really know when that is because it will make little practical difference.
-Because that will be proceeded by three others that will mark the end of human dominance on earth.
+"Alignment" (of AI with human values) has been an ongoing fear since the beginning of AI.
+The final singularity will be the objective one, when AI actually does permanently overtake humans.
+But I contend that no one will really know when that happens.
+It will make little practical difference, because that will be proceeded by three others that will mark the end of human dominance on earth:

 And of course the final singularity is Loss of human agency, but by that point it will forever be unknowable, which hardly matters.
 Once civilization is controlled by an invisible hand, humans will simply not matter.
 “The AI does not love you, nor does it hate you.
-You are made of atoms it can use for something else," says Eliezer Yudkowsky, quite chillingly.
+You are made of atoms it can use for something else," Eliezer Yudkowsky (one early AI safety guy) quite chillingly states.
+Furthermore, humans will only be able to tell in retrospect, when we realize that at some point we lost all control.

 AI is being developed without controls by competitors for an unbelievably huge prize, a recipe for certain destruction.
 Even if all parties know it's a race to doom, every one of them will rather be first than see the other guy win.
 This is fixed human nature, I'm afraid.
 Since the capitalist market is now our god, greed will be our downfall.
 In such an environment, AI will steadily grow in capacity while humans will only defend those places where we can see our own weakness.
 AI will overtake humans not in areas we imagine, but the places we never thought of, since it will operate in ways that never occurred to us!
 It won't be until after the takeover, if ever, that humans will finally see where our weaknesses actually lie.
 More likely, we'll never know how we lost that battle.
 That's of course too late.